CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 ```

-### Notes on implementing a callback plugin
+### Notes on implementing callbacks

-Each plugin class is instantiated only once (it is a singleton), so
+Each callback class is instantiated only once (it is a singleton), so
 the possible state stored in `self` is shared by all invocations
 (requests).
 However, see [the next
 subsection](#keeping-request-specific-state) for an approach of
 keeping request-specific state across hook points.

-A single plugin class can define only one callback method for each
+A single callback class can define only one callback method for each
 hook point, but a module may contain multiple classes defining
 callback methods for the same hook point.

 If multiple plugins define a callback method for a hook point, they
-are called in the order in which the plugin modules are listed in
+are called in the order in which the plugins are listed in
 `config.PLUGINS`.
-If a plugin module contains multiple classes
+If a plugin contains multiple classes
 defining a callback method for a hook point, they are called in the
-order in which they are defined in the module.
+order in which they are defined in the plugin.

 If the callback methods of a class should be applied only to certain
 kinds of requests, for example, to a certain endpoint, the class can